Adamant-im/AIPs/AIPS/aip-1.md

 Vetting an idea publicly before going as far as writing an AIP is meant to save the potential author time.
 Asking the community first if an idea is original helps prevent too much time being spent on something that is guaranteed to be rejected based on prior discussions (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will work for most people in most areas where ADAMANT is used.
 Examples of appropriate public forums to gauge interest around your AIP include  [the Issues section of this repository].
 In particular, [the Issues section of this repository] is an excellent place to discuss your proposal with the community and start creating more formalized language around your AIP.

-Once the champion has asked the Ethereum community whether an idea has any chance of acceptance a draft AIP should be presented as a [pull request].
+Once the champion has asked the ADAMANT community whether an idea has any chance of acceptance a draft AIP should be presented as a [pull request].

-If the AIP editors approve the AIP ([see the AIP editors workflow section below for details](https://github.com/Adamant-im/AIPs/blob/master/AIPS/aip-1.md#eip-editor-responsibilities-and-workflow)) and the authors are happy for it to be merged as a draft, the AIP editor will assign the AIP a number and merge your pull request.
+If the AIP editors approve the AIP ([see the AIP editors workflow section below for details](#eip-editor-responsibilities-and-workflow)) and the authors are happy for it to be merged as a draft, the AIP editor will assign the AIP a number and merge your pull request.
 The AIP editor will not unreasonably deny an AIP.
 (AIP authors can request for it to be merged after they have finished editing it, and editors can ask if they have finished editing it and would like it to be merged.
 This prevents merging an AIP when more edits are intended to be made by the author, although it can always be edited after merging.)
 Reasons for denying AIP status include duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the ADAMANT philosophy.

 Once the first draft has been merged, you may submit follow-up pull requests with further changes to your draft until such point as you believe the AIP to be mature and ready to proceed to the next phase.